-The Company leases four employees from Freedom Mortgage and reimburses Freedom Mortgage on a monthly basis.
+The Company leases five employees from Freedom Mortgage and reimburses Freedom Mortgage on a monthly basis.

 The Company entered into a loan servicing purchase and sale agreement with Freedom Mortgage on December 15, 2016.
-The amount of holdback remaining under this agreement was approximately \$757,000 and \$757,000 as of March 31, 2019 and December 31, 2018, respectively.
+The amount of holdback remaining under this agreement was approximately \$757,000 as of June 30, 2019 and December 31, 2018, and has been classified within "Accrued expenses and other liabilities" on the interim consolidated balance sheets.